psfblair/FrameworkBenchmarks/frameworks/FSharp/README.md

 ## Mono, F#, and Paket Versions

 Installation scripts for Mono and F# are in the toolset/setup/linux/languages directory.
-The F# Paket packet manager is installed via a script in toolset/setup/linux/systools.
+The F# Paket package manager is installed via a script in toolset/setup/linux/systools.

 ## Adding a New F# Framework